-That means that people will participate in a game if they like the process itself, if there’s a prize, and if there are other users to compete with.
+That means that people will participate in a game if they like the process itself, especially if there’s a prize, and if there are other users to compete with.

 Why and how to use gamification in email marketing

-Quizzes, tests, surveys are some examples of gamification in emails.
+Quizzes, tests, and surveys are some examples of gamification in emails.
 Another example is games published on a separate web page, a link to which is provided in an email.
 It’s a good choice for technically complicated games, or if an email is one of the ways to attract participants.

 Gamification in business is rarely used for direct sales.
 On the contrary, sales rise as a secondary effect of user engagement.
 Even though the main goal of gamification is to raise interest and entertain, its importance in email marketing is very high.

-Say, you need to keep users engaged, but even the most valuable emails get less and less popular as people gradually lose interest.
-In that case, noticing the open rates going down, email marketers can offer a game to the audience ― anything from an interactive email card to a full-on quest progressing from one email to another one, and so on.
+Say, you need to keep users engaged, but even the most valuable emails become less and less popular as people gradually lose interest.
+In that case, noticing the open rates going down, email marketers can offer a game to the audience ― anything from an interactive email to a full-on quest progressing from one email to another one, and so on.

 Here’s a list of the most valuable advantages of gamification in email marketing:

-Attraction of new subscribers
+Attracting new subscribers

-One of the biggest tasks for an email marketer is to grow the mailing list constantly.
+One of the biggest tasks for an email marketer is to grow their mailing list constantly.
 Lead magnets, freebies, and discounts don’t always work well, and many users sign up only for the sake of these bonuses, and then opt out or simply ignore emails.

 Gamification can save the day here as it attracts users’ attention and gives a fresh perspective to email.
 Moreover, people who get engaged, won’t forget about your emails right away.